Illectrility/metrify/README.md

 # about
 I don't like using the Imperial system.
 Whenever someone in a YouTube video mentions fluid ounces, feet and square yards, I pause, open up my browser and search for a conversion site.
 This is fairly slow, though (and I needed a new project) so I decided to make metrify.
-Metrify easily allows conversions from Imperial untis to metric units.
+Metrify easily allows conversions from Imperial units to metric units.

 # why not use units?
 You may ask yourself: "Why not just install `units` from apt?"
 And that's a great question.
 I don't like the interface of units.
 It works great (arguably far better than metrify) but I wanted a different interface and – as I mentioned above – I was bored and needed something to do.